EthanReed517/Marvel-Mods-Gimp-Scripts/Export Textures/By Asset Type/Skin/README.md

    - Xbox 360 textures will presumably work on the Xbox One re-release, but this hasn't been confirmed.
    - **Texture Type**:
      - `Primary`: This option will not change the texture.
-     - `Secondary`: This option will change the minimum size of a dds texture to 256x256.
+     - `Secondary`: This option will change the dds/png cutoff point to 128x128.
    - **Alchemy Version**:
-     - `Alchemy 2.5`: This option will RGB-BGR dds textures.
+     - `Alchemy 2.5`: This option will RGB-BGR swap dds textures.
      - `Alchemy 5`: This option will not change the texture.
    - **Transparency**:
-     - `Yes`: This option will export dds textures with DXT5 compression and png textures without compression.
+     - `Yes`: For Alchemy 2.5, this option will export all textures as uncompressed png files.
+For Alchemy 5, this option will export dds textures with DXT5 compression.
      - `No`: This option will export dds textures with DXT1 compression and png textures with PNG8 compression.
    - **Console**, **Character Size**, **Skin Type**, and **PSP Texture Compression** have no impact on Xbox 360 textures.
 ## Credits